cortner/Isaac.jl/README.md

 [![codecov.io](http://codecov.io/github/cortner/CTKSolvers.jl/coverage.svg?branch=master)](http://codecov.io/github/cortner/CTKSolvers.jl?branch=master) -->

+The aim of this package is to develop some non-standard experimental Newton type solvers for solving nonlinear systems, optimisation, but most importantly for saddle search.

-This package provides a small set of Jacobian-Free Newton-Krylov solvers,
+At present a small selection of Jacobian-Free Newton-Krylov solvers is implemented:
-specifically:
-* `nsoli` : a port of a subset of [Tim Kelley's](http://www4.ncsu.edu/~ctk/) `nsoli.m` [Matlab code](http://www4.ncsu.edu/~ctk/newton/SOLVERS/nsoli.m) to Julia (with his permission), which is a well-tested Jacobian-Free Newton Krylov Solver.
+* `nsoli` : a translation of (a subset of) [Tim Kelley's](http://www4.ncsu.edu/~ctk/) `nsoli.m` [Matlab code](http://www4.ncsu.edu/~ctk/newton/SOLVERS/nsoli.m) to Julia (with permission).
 Any bugs or errors are of course my own.
 * `nsolimod` : A *Modulated Jacobian-Free Newton-Krylov Solver* : instead of computing general critical points of an energy or roots of a nonlinear system this solver computes only critical points of a specific spectrum signature.
 For example only minima, or only index-1 saddles.
+* `nkminim` : a wrapper for `nsolimod` choosing better method parameters for minimisation, specifically a better suited line-search.

 ## Getting Started